 Checking in with our field teams

-We will be hosting Live Events on our Facebook page where we will be talking with some of our snow leopard experts about the conservation work that they do.
-These live sessions will be geared towards families who may be looking for some science content to add to their homeschool routines, but they are really for anyone who wants to learn about snow leopards, their habitat, and what is being done to protect them.
+We are hosting Live Events on our Facebook page to talk with some of our snow leopard experts about the conservation work they do.
+These live sessions are geared toward families who may be looking for some science content to add to their homeschool routines, but they are really for anyone who wants to learn about snow leopards, their habitat, and what is being done to protect them.
 Scroll down to view the entire archive of Snow Leopard Live Chats.

 Women in Conservation